 The benefits of cover crops for sugarcane grown in Louisiana.

-The 2016 Sugarcane Research Annual Report is broken down into smaller sections for your review.
-Each PDF document can be accessed by selecting the links provide
+The 2019 Sugarcane Research Annual Progress Report is broken down into smaller sections for your review.

 Sugarcane is the highest-valued row crop grown in Louisiana.
 For sugarcane production to continue to thrive in Louisiana, responsible management of soil and water resources should be a priority.
 This guide lists the Best Management Practices (BMPs) to use in Louisiana sugarcane production.
 (PDF Format Only)